Use of Reprocessed SUDs Strengthens the Supply Chain and Reduces Cost, Waste, and Greenhouse Gas Emissions.

 • European Union:

 • Eliminating the “Opt-In” Model: Under Article 17 of the current EU Medical Device Regulation (MDR), medical device reprocessing (referred to in Europe as “remanufacturing”) is permitted, but individual member states must proactively “opt-in” in order for it to be allowed in their jurisdictions.
 This unnecessary, additional step required of national-level regulators needlessly complicates the adoption of a circular economic practice.
 Instead, the EU should amend the MDR such that reprocessing will be allowed across the continent, if the reprocessed device meets CE marking requirements.
+To learn more about AMDR’s recommended amendments to Article 17, please see our position paper.

 • CE Mark Adoption: Absent EU action above, AMDR urges EU member states to harmonize a consistent regulatory approach for reprocessing and ensure that all reprocessed products that obtain a CE mark are entitled to be placed on the entirety of the EU market.
 With the availability of CE-marked, remanufactured SUDs, hospitals have access to lower-priced devices that provide competitive downward pricing pressure on manufacturers for new devices, and lower waste and emission options while building supply chain resilience.